aldorvv/storiGoNode/README.md

 First of all, clone this repo!
 ´´´bash
-git clone git@github.com:aldorvv/storiGoNode.git
+git clone git@github.com:aldorvv/PythonStoriNode.git
-cd storiGoNode
+cd PythonStoriNode
 ´´´

 In order to setup the email account to use you should use an "Application password"